Free Walking Sightseeing Tour #1 in Graz, Austria

 Sight 6: Altkatholische Christophoruskirche

-The Old Catholic Church of the Resurrection is the parish church of the old Catholic parish of Graz for Styria and southern Burgenland.
-It was consecrated to St. Christophorus and was renamed 2010 after a renovation to Old Catholic Church of the Resurrection.
-It is located in the 5th Graz district of Gries, in the building of today's new middle school St. Andrä.
+The Old Catholic Church of the Resurrection is the parish church of the Old Catholic parish of Graz for Styria and southern Burgenland.
+It was dedicated to St. Christopher and was renamed the Old Catholic Church of the Resurrection in 2010 after renovation.
+It is located in the 5th district of Graz, Gries, in the building of today's New Middle School St. Andrä.

 Sight 7: Kunsthaus